 Behavioral segmentation is often used as a supplementary form of segmentation, to identify cohorts based on certain behaviors.
-What that means is that not many brands will use behavioral segmentation as a primary basis for market segmentation, but rather to identify cohorts among their segments.
+What that means is not many brands will use behavioral segmentation in the first place.
+They’ll rather identify cohorts among their segments.

 5 Steps to Segmenting your Market